hedengbo/NDRT-Discover_Project_Missions/README.md

 # NDRT-Discover_Project_Missions
 This is the Python code for a self-paced in-vehicle non-driving-related task (NDRT), named "discover project missions".
+The screenshot of the task is provided as "Screenshot.png".

 The code is in Pytyhon 2.7.
 If a newer version of the Python is used, you may need to update corresponding modules.

 - The RUNMME Sce1.py is the main code to start the program.